LunguRadu/feedMe_app/README.md

 * Run `ionic serve` in a terminal from the project root.
 * Profit. :tada:

+# Build the project

+* Run `npm build` in a terminal from the project root

 # Running the project on Android and IOS

 * Run `npm run android` from the project root to build the Android version